the-real-i9/Backend-Topics-Study/Learn/Databases/Gen. Concepts/The Relational Model.md

 - If one or two user info is not required, you can set null for it if not provided. (`allowNull: true`)
 - If one or two users is yet to be verified, you would have a `verfToken` attribute with a real value.
 On the contrary, if a user has been verified, you would set its `verfToken` attribute to null, as this attribute is not applicable to the user.

+## Domain Integrity
+These are constraints that form restriction on the set of values allowed for the attributes of relations.

 ## Entity Integrity
 The first integrity rule only applies to primary keys.